-- A. Submittals shall be formatted and tabbed in the exact form and alphanumeric sequence to include the following: - CMGC Management Price Percentage Proposal Form B-3 (one page Appendix B) - CMGC Management Price Percentage Summary Information (two-page limit summary page) - Paper must be 8 1/2 X 11 paper, and all submittals shall use a minimum font size of 11 Times Roman. - B. In CDOT's continued environmental efforts in "Going Green," Contractors are encouraged to submit their CMGC Management Price Percentage Proposal using a two-sided page format (printing on both sides of a page), rather than printing only on one side of a page. - C. CMGC Management Price Percentage Proposal Form B-3 in Appendix B must be filled out in its entirety. - D. All content, as required in Section 3.3, must be integrated into a narrative and into sheets as instructed.
-These items can be found on the Construction General Conditions in Appendix C. - E. Any submitted CMGC Management Price Percentage Proposal lower than 7% will be rejected.
+- A. Submittals shall be formatted and contain headers/tabs in the exact form and alphanumeric sequence to include the following: - CM/GC Management Price Percentage Proposal Form B-3 (one page Appendix B) - CM/GC Management Price Percentage Summary Information (two-page limit summary page) - Paper must be 8 1/2" X 11" paper, and all submittals shall use a minimum font size of 11 Times Roman. - B. CM/GC Management Price Percentage Proposal Form B-3 in Appendix B must be filled out in its entirety. - C. All content, as required in Section 3.3, must be integrated into a narrative and into sheets as instructed.
+These items can be found on the Construction General Conditions in Appendix C. - D. Any submitted CM/GC Management Price Percentage Proposal lower than 7% will be rejected.